 If you have a complaint, please go to ANAB's online complaint center.

-There is information about applications on this website.
+There is information about applications and the accreditation process on this website.
 While ANAB accepts applications from CBs based outside of North America, ANAB encourages such CBs to seek accreditation by their local national accreditation body.

 Certification is done by a CB through a series of document reviews and facility visits and audits.
 The CB's auditors examine an organization's procedures, processes, and operations to determine their conformance to the requirements (elements) of the standard.